Logo

 One of the biggest mistakes businesses can make during CRM integrations is forgetting to retag and reconfigure website tracking.

-When you implement new forms or replace old ones, ensure that you capture all necessary marketing parameters, like UTM codes, referral sources, and page paths, and that they are stored on your CRM.
+When you implement new forms or replace old ones, ensure that you capture all necessary marketing parameters, such as UTM codes, referral sources, and page paths, and store them in your CRM.

 These data points provide valuable context for your sales and marketing team, helping them better understand where leads come from and what they’re interested in.
 Additionally, this data can be used to segment leads and personalize outreach, improving future conversion rates.